Regulatory Content

 The United Nations’ Globally Harmonized System (GHS) of Classification and Labeling of Chemicals was set up to replace the assortment of hazardous material classification and labeling schemes and provide a basis for globally uniform physical, environmental, health, and safety information on hazardous chemicals.

+Any organization using any kind of hazardous chemicals.
 The GHS covers all hazardous chemicals.
 There are no complete exemptions from the scope of the GHS for a particular type of chemical or product.
 The term “chemical” is used broadly to include substances, products, mixtures, preparations, or any other terms that may be used by existing systems.

 The GHS is a logical and comprehensive approach to: